New Well-Posed Boundary Conditions for Semi-Classical Euclidean Gravity: Conclusion and Discussion

 We have also explored the existence of negative mode instabilities around the Euclidean-Schwarzschild black hole and found an interesting puzzle that we have not fully solved.
 In particular, we find that for small black holes an additional negative mode exists beyond any present for the flat spacetime filled cavity, in agreement with the analysis based on local thermodynamic stability.
 However, we find no evidence for Euclidean negative modes for large black holes when $p>1/6$, even though we find a negative specific heat for these.
 Our analysis imposed smoothness at the bolt, \emph{i.e.} at the black hole event horizon, and we suspect that if one relaxes this assumption, a negative mode will exist.

 While in this paper we focused mainly on boundary metrics with $S^1\times S^2$ topology, it would be interesting to also investigate boundary metrics with $S^3$ topology.
 Furthermore, we have only studied the static and spherically symmetric limit in the presence of a cosmological constant (see appendix \ref{app:ads}), but it would be also interesting to perform a more systematic analysis for this more general class of geometries.
+It would also be very interesting to understand how RG flow of our boundary term works, following previous work looking at the Gibbons-Hawking-York term~\cite{Jacobson:2013yqa,Neri:2023esr}.

 Having studied in some detail the Euclidean problem, we turned our attention to the Lorentzian problem with our generalized conformal boundary conditions.
 While some boundary conditions have been shown to be well-posed and geometrically unique, much less is known about initial-boundary-value problems.
 In particular, the class of boundary conditions for which theorems exist (see for instance \cite{Fournodavlos:2019ckr,Fournodavlos:2020wde,Fournodavlos:2021eye}) do not include Anderson boundary conditions or Dirichlet boundary conditions.
 In fact, it is strongly believed that Dirichlet boundary conditions will not be consistent with geometric uniqueness (see for instance \cite{An:2020nfw}).
 In this paper we did not address the issue of geometric uniqueness, and indeed we only investigated the linear stability problem for our new boundary conditions.
 Interestingly for the special case of Anderson boundary conditions the well-posedness of the \emph{linear} Lorentzian evolution was shown in~\cite{Anninos:2022ujl} and it seems likely that this will generalize to our more general class of boundary conditions.